 After watching the series (multiple times) I learned that Aziz Ansari (show creator and centre character) actually based the show off a book he wrote titled “Modern Romance: An Investigation” which looks to see how technology and the internet have affected modern love and relationships.

 Here are some of the takeaways I got from the book:

 “Finding someone today is probably more complicated & stressful than it was for previous generations – but you’re also more likely to end up with someone you’re really excited about.”

 “People from our parents/grandparents usually just met & married someone who was in close proximity (same area) – now that we have the internet, that geographical boundary has pretty much vanished.”

 Photo Courtesy of Netflix

 “The ‘wait game’ – Hella annoying.
 He took 10 minutes to reply so i’m gonna wait 15/20 minutes to reply and so forth.”

 “Uncertainty is created when someone doesn’t reply to our messages.
 This has been found to lead to strong romantic attraction – we want more of what’s scarce.”

 We all have our phones with us – just don’t want to seem keen or too eager.

-"We're also marrying later.
-Going through this new life phase 'emerging adulthood'.
-This 'post-education, finding our footing with work' era where we're exploring all these dating options.
-Trying to figure out what it is we want (whilst having fun & embracing youth)."
+“We’re (millennials) also marrying later.
+Going through this new life phase ’emerging adulthood’.
+This ‘post-education, finding our footing with work’ era where we’re exploring all these dating options.
+Trying to figure out what it is we want (whilst having fun & embracing youth).”